 conveyor belt design

-Here the intention was not to develop one design solution that would logically build on its predecessors and make the product and brand stand out in the market place: no, a whole armada of design proposals had to be generated, in order for somebody to choose one.
-And in case none would please the selectors eye, the designers went off to generate another round of proposals.
-That’s were the designers are there for, or?
+Here the intention was not to develop one design solution that would logically build on its predecessors and make the product and brand stand out in the market place.
+No, a whole armada of design proposals had to be generated, in order for somebody to choose one.
+And in case none of the proposals would please the selector’s eye, the designers went off to generate another round of proposals.
+“That’s where the designers are there for, or?”

 Repeatedly he stressed that design is the utmost important purchase decision criteria for consumers in this product category, and therefore it was key to the success of the project!